pds-data-dictionaries/ldd-template/Users-Guide.md

 their definitions further down the page, a useful lookup tool.*

-*The author should take into consideration the complexity of the dictionary when organizing this section.
-If the hierarchy is large or complicated, it may be helpful to break it down by class as shown in the following subsections, but don’t forget to provide a high-level view of how the classes relate to one another.*
+*The author should take into consideration the complexity of the dictionary when organizing this section.Â  If the hierarchy is large or complicated, it may be helpful to break it down by class as shown in the following subsections, but donâ€™t forget to provide a high-level view of how the classes relate to one another.*

 ## Class 1